Kodular/Documentation/docs/other/release-notes/draco.md

 - Companion can be _exited_ by **pressing back button**

 - Companion now works **without being connected to the same WiFi network**
 _You can even use it with your phone connected to mobile network_
-_One usage suggestion of this feature is sending the Companion Code to a friend to get feedback on the app preview :wink:_

 ### UI Changes